AMatti12/Rogue-Rockets/README.md

 ## If you were doing it this app all over again, what do you wish you knew that you didn't?

 ### I wish I had known more aboutthe use of coroutines.
-I used coroutines multiple times in order to effectiverly carry out many tasks throughout several frames.
+I used coroutines multiple times in order to effectively carry out many tasks throughout several frames.
 I also wish that I would have known more about game layers and differentiating between the canvas and camera, as I wasted alot of time trying to sort layers when I could have just used the camera instead.